 Before discussing the Catholic position on Israel, let us first examine Evangelical positions.
 There are conflicting views among Evangelicals over the Jewish people in the plan of God's salvation.
 On one hand there is Millennialism.
 On the other Replacement Theology.
 Catholics would say there are elements of truth at both ends of this continuum, but also fundamental flaws with both Millennialism and Replacement Theology.

-After the crucifixion, the curtain of the Jewish sanctuary was torn in two (Mk 15:37-39, Lk 23:44-46, Mt 27:51).
-At that point a transfer of authority happened and we believe that the fledgling Church became the New Israel.
-One might say it was consummated at the Pentecost.
+After the crucifixion, the curtain of the Jewish sanctuary was torn in two (Mk 15:37-39, Lk 23:44-46, Mt 27:51) and the fledgling Church became the New Israel.
+One might say God's marriage to his people was "consummated" at the Pentecost.

 We don't think the Jews have been accursed.
 In the Old Testament, God did not abandon his people even though he allowed them to suffer.
 St. Paul makes it clear that the Grace and election they had received from God was irrevocable (Rom 11:29).

 - They have a unique heritage and the Patriarchs

 - God's mercy and love for them is clear

 - They made a critical contribution to the Kingdom of God before Christ

 - They have had a consistent cohesion and identity as a people in view of incredible pressure to assimilate in every age of history